Birrellc/Navigating-Newcastle/static/testing/testing.md

 All testing below is done on both the deployed live website and also the live preview.

-### Nav
+### NAV

 - Main

-Clicked 'NN' (brand name) which successfully took me back to the Home Page.
+1. Clicked 'NN' (brand name) which successfully took me back to the Home Page.
-Clicked the Hamburger icon in the top right which successfully opened the sidenav on mobile devices.
+2. Clicked the Hamburger icon in the top right which successfully opened the sidenav on mobile devices.

 - Before logging in:

-Clicked 'Home' which successfully took me back to Home Page.
+1. Clicked 'Home' which successfully took me back to Home Page.
-Clicked 'Sign Up' which successfully took me back to the Signup Page.
+2. Clicked 'Sign Up' which successfully took me back to the Signup Page.
-Clicked 'Login' which successfully took me back to Login Page.
+3. Clicked 'Login' which successfully took me back to Login Page.

 - After Logging in:

-Clicked 'Home' which successfully took me back to Homepage.
+1. Clicked 'Home' which successfully took me back to Homepage.
-Clicked 'Profile' Which successfully took me to my own Profile Page.
+2. Clicked 'Profile' Which successfully took me to my own Profile Page.
-Clicked 'Dictionary' Which successfully took me to the Dictionary Page.
+3. Clicked 'Dictionary' Which successfully took me to the Dictionary Page.
-Clicked 'Log Out' which successfully logged me out and took me to the Login Page.
+4. Clicked 'Log Out' which successfully logged me out and took me to the Login Page.

 - While testing these features in mobile view i found that the link area's around the actual links would sometimes open the wrong link when clicked i fixed this by switching my display to flex and removing the padding-top style i was using on the elements which can be found in the commit [HERE](https://github.com/Birrellc/Navigating-Newcastle/commit/0221fde9590b9fde4068ee67917e6caf43451cb5)

-### Footer
+### FOOTER

 - Socials

-Clicked the 'Facebook' icon which successfully opened Facebook.
+1. Clicked the 'Facebook' icon which successfully opened Facebook.
-Clicked the 'Instagram' icon which successfully opened Instagram.
+2. Clicked the 'Instagram' icon which successfully opened Instagram.
-Clicked the 'Twitter' icon which successfully opened Twitter.
+3. Clicked the 'Twitter' icon which successfully opened Twitter.

 - Mail

-Clicked the 'Mail' icon which successfully opened Mail on my PC.
+1. Clicked the 'Mail' icon which successfully opened Mail on my PC.
-Clicked the 'Email' icon which successfully opened Mail on my PC.
+2. Clicked the 'Email' icon which successfully opened Mail on my PC.

 - Copyright

-Clicked the 'GitHub' icon which successfully loaded my GitHub profile page.
+1. Clicked the 'GitHub' icon which successfully loaded my GitHub profile page.
-Clicked my 'name' which successfully loaded my GitHub profile page.
+2. Clicked my 'name' which successfully loaded my GitHub profile page.

-### Home (index.html)
+### HOME (index.html)

-Clicked 'Login' Button which successfully opened the Login Page.
+1. Clicked 'Login' Button which successfully opened the Login Page.
-Clicked 'Sign Up' Button which successfully opened the Sign Up Page.
+2. Clicked 'Sign Up' Button which successfully opened the Sign Up Page.

-### Sign Up (signup.html)
+### SIGN UP (signup.html)

 - Basic Sign Up Functionality: